iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 1 reviews"/>
 </p>

+> Tried to get help for mental illness.
+Cancelled the call and left a note to go to the UC.
+Not helpful at all.<br> :date: __2021-06-04 03:43:10__

 > They hung up on me after waiting an hour<br> :date: __2021-05-19 00:27:34__

 > Flustrating<br> :date: __2021-04-26 23:58:42__